 Problem Cause Solution Generator starts and shuts off right away.
 If equipped, when CO Shield® shutoffs occur due to accumulating carbon monoxide (CO) and if the red LED light blinks on the panel.
 Move generator to an open, outdoor area.
 Point exhaust away from people and buildings.
 Move to fresh air and get medical help if sick, dizzy, or weak.
 Make sure there are no objects creating obstructions within 5 feet of the generator.
 Obstructions in the vicinity of the generator may trap carbon monoxide emissions near the generator and cause the engine to shutoff.
 If the generator's exhaust is facing into the wind, the exhaust may be blown back into the generator's operating area, creating an accumulation of CO emissions and triggering an engine shutoff.
 To avoid an engine shutoff, turn the generator 45° in either direction to allow the exhaust emissions to blow away from the generator.
 If engine shutoff events continue, readjust and align the exhaust with the wind direction to blow away from the generator.
 If equipped, when CO Shield® shutoffs occur due to system fault and if the yellow LED light blinks on the panel.
 Start by confirming yellow LED light blinks when/ if generator shuts off.
 If CO Shield® continues to sense the fault and shuts off, contact technical support.
-0 Generator is overloaded.
+Generator is overloaded.
 Review load and adjust.
 See "Connecting Electrical Loads."
 Generator cannot supply enough power Dirty air filter.
 Clean or replace air filter. or overheating.
 Choke lever in wrong position.
 Move choke lever until it stops under RUN position.

-Problem Cause Solution Engine is running but no AC output.
 Poor cord connection.
 Check all connections.
 Circuit breaker is open.
 Reset ALL circuit breaker.
+Generator is running but no AC output.
 Faulty brush assembly.
 Replace brush assembly (Service Center).
 Faulty AVR (auto voltage regulator).
 Replace AVR (Service Center).
 Loose wiring.
 Inspect and tighten wiring connections.
 GFCI tripped.
 Reset GFCI receptacle breakers by first pushing the TEST button then the RESET button until green LED illuminates.
 Contact the help line.
 Other.
 Contact the help line.
-Generator hunts or falters.
 Engine governor defective.
 Contact the help line.
 Dirty fuel valve.
 Clean the fuel valve.
+Generator hunts or falters.
 Carburetor is dirty and running lean.
 Contact the help line.
 Choke lever in wrong position.
 Move choke lever until it stops under RUN position.

-DUAL FUEL MODELS ONLY: Engine will not stop.
+Problem Cause Solution Generator will not stop.
 Propane valve is still open.
 Turn the propane valve to the CLOSED position on the tank.
-Repeated circuit breaker tripping.
 Overload.
 Review load and adjust.
 See "Connecting Electrical Loads."
+Repeated circuit breaker tripping.
 Faulty power cords or device.
 Check for damaged, bare or frayed wires.
 Replace defective device.
 Circuit breaker still too hot.
 Let unit sit for 5 mins.